-- A. Be patient.
+A. Be patient.

-- B. Remain neutral.
+B. Remain neutral.
+Constant of the

 - C. Listen and understand.

-- D. Facilitate.
+- abas D. S. & Facilitate.

 - 1. Communication.

-- 2. Understanding.
+- 2.2 Understanding.

 - E. Always optimistic; never pessimistic.

 - F. Assure that everyone is heard and understood.

 - G. Form no judgment; be flexible; beware of unspoken solution that seems obvious to mediator.

 - H. Engender trust and confidence.

 - 1. Seek broad views from parties first; details, second.

-- J. Understand the emotional roller coaster, weather it.
+- J. Understand the emotional roller coaster; weather it.

-- K After counsel and parties have spoken in each other's presence.
+- After counsel and parties have spoken in each other's presence.

-- Mediator may suggest private caucus, or one party may request a private caucus, in either case, mediator checks if OK with other party.
+- 1. Mediator may suggest private caucus, or one party may request a private caucus; in either case, mediator checks if OK with other party.

+- OR